coamend/sample_app/README.md

 by [Michael Hartl](http://michaelhartl.com/).

 This is a brief test by me to make sure I have SSH setup correctly in RubyMine

+And here is a test to verify that CodeShip is building my app.